 Cellist Gautier Capuçon makes a solo appearance with the Concertgebouworkest in Tchaikovsky’s nostalgic Variations on a Rococo Theme.
-Plus Myung-whun Chung conducts Bruckner’s well-loved Fourth Symphony.
+Plus Myung-whun Chung conducts Bruckner’s Sixth Symphony.

 Tchaikovsky transports us to the bygone belle époque with scrollwork motifs, gold leaf and smiling cherubs.

-The Concertgebouworkest has a long-standing relationship with Myung-whun Chung, whose fresh view on the romantic repertoire comes in very handy on this programme.
-Tchaikovsky and Bruckner are full-blooded romantics.
-In the Variations on a Rococo Theme, Tchaikovsky demonstrates that he was equally influenced by the elegance and transparency of Mozart and the Classics.
+Although Pyotr Tchaikovsky and Anton Bruckner are known to be full-blooded romantics, here conductor Myung-whun Chung emphasises the lighter, classical aspects of their music.
+In his Variations on a Rococo Theme, Tchaikovsky demonstrates that he was strongly influenced by the elegance and transparency of Mozart and the Classics.
 The compelling main theme transports us to the bygone belle époque with scrollwork motifs, gold leaf and smiling cherubs.
 The ‘narrator’, the French cellist Gautier Capuçon, returns to the Concertgebouworkest eight years since his first appearance.

 Bruckner is often accused of being too expansive, but his Sixth Symphony, lasting less than an hour, may be called relatively short.
 Its orchestration is modest, its themes more clearly delineated than in the Austrian composer’s other symphonies.
 Bruckner was – justly – very happy with it and said, endearingly: ‘Die Sechste is die keckste (the Sixth is the sauciest)’.